Special Education (M.Ed.)

 *Texas State Certificate

 The Department of Curriculum and Instruction also offers a Texas State Certificate (autism/applied behavior analysis, behavioral disorders/positive behavioral support, or learning disabilities/inclusion) that corresponds to each concentration.
-If you would like to apply to both programs, choose the "Special Education (M.Ed. with Certificate)" option when you select your major in the online application.
-An additional $20 certificate fee will be required.
+An additional $20 certificate fee will be required for this certificate.

 Master's Degree + Initial Teacher Certification (CASE) Program